albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 If class has _call() metamethod, get info about it (see function.getfuncinfos() for details).

+.. sq:function:: class.getmetamethod(name)

+Returns metamethod closure (e.g. Foo.getmetamethod("_add")) or null if method is not implemented in class.

 .. sq:function:: class.__merge(table_or_class_1, [table_or_class_2], [table_or_class_3], ...)

 This delegate is used to create new class from old and given.